 Dentist in Banff Providing Gum Disease Treatment

 Do you have bleeding gums and persistent bad breath?
 Your symptoms could be the result of gum disease — a condition that affects the majority of American adults.
 Left untreated, gum disease can cause a number of serious side effects, including tooth loss, heart disease, diabetes, lung problems, and other chronic issues.
 Your dentist in Banff provides gum disease treatment using state-of-the-art tools and an expert approach.
-Learn more and schedule an appointment at Banff Family Dentistry today.
+Learn more and schedule an appointment at Banff Dentistry today.

 Warning Signs of Gum Disease

 If you experience any of these symptoms of gum disease, schedule an appointment with your dentist right away.
 Gum disease is reversible when caught in its early stages.